 Grants available for Young Adult and Campus Ministry

-“These grants help the Episcopal Church live into an expanded understanding of what it means to be in ministry with young adults on and off college campuses,” said the Rev. Shannon Kelly, officer for young adult and campus ministries.
-“This is a growing ministry, one that shows the church how to engage mission and the Jesus Movement in new, innovative ways.”
+“These grants help Episcopal ministries live into an expanded understanding of what it means to work with young adults on and off college campuses,” said the Rev. Shannon Kelly, director for the department of faith formation and officer for young adult and campus ministry, “These growing and innovative ministries show the church new ways to engage mission and ministry to meet the needs of young adults.”

 The four grant categories include:

 - Leadership Grants establish a new, restore a dormant, or reenergize a current campus ministry.
 Grant will range from $8,000-30,000 and can be used over a two-year period.

 - Campus Ministry Grants provide seed money to assist in the start-up of new, innovative campus ministries or to enhance a current ministry.
 Grants $1,000-8,000.

 - Young Adult Ministry Grants provide seed money to assist in the start-up of new, innovative young adult ministries or to enhance a current ministry.
 Grants $1,000-5,000.

 - Project Grants provide money for a one-time project that will enhance and impact the campus or young adult ministry.
 Grants $100-2,000.